canonical/terraform-provider-maas/docs/resources/tag.md

 page_title: "maas_tag Resource - terraform-provider-maas"
 subcategory: ""
 description: |-
-  Provides a resource to manage a MAAS tag.
-These tags can be used to tag machines or devices.
+  Provides a resource to manage a MAAS tag, used to tag machines.
 ---

 # maas_tag (Resource)

-Provides a resource to manage a MAAS tag.
-These tags can be used to tag machines or devices.
+Provides a resource to manage a MAAS tag, used to tag machines.

 ## Example Usage